canonical/microcloud/doc/how-to/initialise.rst

    :host: micro01
    :scroll:

-   Select an address for MicroCloud's internal traffic Space to select; Enter to confirm; Type to filter results.
+   Select an address for MicroCloud's internal traffic:
+   Space to select; enter to confirm; type to filter results.
-   Up/Down to move; Right to select all; Left to select none.
+   Up/down to move; right to select all; left to select none.
           +----------------------+-------+
           |       ADDRESS        | IFACE |
           +----------------------+-------+